uber-archive/hyperbahn/README.md

 ## Overview

 Hyperbahn is a service discovery and routing network.
 Its aim is to simplify reliably talking to any service without having to know where the service is running.

 Hyperbahn is an overlay network of routers designed to support the [TChannel RPC protocol][tchannel].
 Hyperbahn itself is a [ringpop][ringpop] based mesh network of router nodes that dynamically converge and gossip known services onto a consistent hash ring topology.

 Hyperbahn and TChannel clients are currently supported in Go, Python, and Node.js.

 ## Hyperbahn Features

 Hyperbahn provides many scaling and fault tolerance features including:

- - timeouts to transitively enforce your service’s SLA
+ - timeouts to transitively enforce your service's SLA
  - retries to eliminate transient failures within a request timeout window
  - load balancing so that calls are spread out evenly across your service
  - rate limiting to shield your service from excessive calls